Top 10 essentials for self-sufficient camping

 Share

-Do you dream of a self-sufficient camp where you can last several days, even weeks, far from civilization?
-This coveted autonomy can't be improvised: it's built around carefully selected equipment.
+Do you dream of a self-sufficient campsite where you could stay for several days, even weeks, far from civilization?
+This coveted self-sufficiency doesn't happen by chance: it's built around carefully selected equipment.
 Forget the marketing gimmicks and focus on these 10 essentials that make the difference between a successful expedition and an emergency evacuation.

 1. Multi-barrier water filtration system